open-dollar/od-docs/docs/get-started/intro.md

 # Getting Started

-1. Create an applicaton in the developer portal
+1. Create an applicaton in the Developer Portal
 2. Use an OAuth2.0 library to authenticate users (eg. Passport.js)
 3. Use the API to airdrop tokens to your users

-## Creating a developer account
+## Creating a Developer Account

 Log in to https://dev.UseKeyp.com and sign-in with Google, Discord, or your Chess.com account.